5 famous Mayflower descendants and their Pilgrim ancestors

-You may be surprised how many celebrities and notable Americans trace their heritage back to a Pilgrim.
+You may be surprised how many celebrities and notable individuals from history trace their heritage back to a Pilgrim.
 You surely know the stories of these American icons, but do you know the stories of their Mayflower ancestors?

-William Bradford was a leader of the Sepratists, who famously fled England and wound up in America due to religious persecution.
-The term "pilgrim" actually comes from a journal entry of his, in which he describes his groups flight from Europe, which he wrote years after the
+William Bradford was a leader of the Separatists, who famously fled England and wound up in America due to religious persecution.
+The term "pilgrim" actually comes from a journal entry of his, in which he describes his group's flight from Europe, which he wrote years after the Mayflower voyage.

-Upon landing at Plymouth, Bradford served as a member of key scouting parties that explored the new terrority and eventually found a suitable location to set up a colony.
-While out exploring, his wife Dorothy died when she either fell or jumped overboard the
+Upon landing at Plymouth, Bradford served as a member of key scouting parties that explored the new territory and eventually found a suitable location to set up a colony.
+While out exploring, his wife Dorothy died when she either fell or jumped overboard the Mayflower.

 Bradford kept a detailed history of Plymouth Plantation, which survives today as the oldest detailed record of the activities of the colony.
-He served as Governor of Plymouth from 1621-1632, and was the leader who oversaw and organized the first ever Thanksgiving.
+He served as Governor of Plymouth from 1621-1632 and was the leader who oversaw and organized the first Thanksgiving.

 Franklin Delano Roosevelt